Not every purchase needs to be practical—some just make life better.

 Lego sets make a lot of people smile, and people simply love playing with Legos.
 You only get one life, someone added.

-Another user commented that his friend added the Star Wars Lego Millenium Falcon set to his wedding registry.
+Another user commented that his friend added the Star Wars Lego Millennium Falcon set to his wedding registry.

 6. A Dog